-Meghan Markle’s Dog Guy To Star in Children’s Book
+Meghan Markle’s Dog, Guy, To Star In Children’s Book

 Meghan Markle is a dog person.
-It may be why she and Queen Elizabeth get along so well – they both love and adore their canine companions.
+It may be why she and Queen Elizabeth get along so well — they both love and adore their canine companions.
 The queen has always kept several corgis, and trained them well.
-They were her beloved pets, and it was not uncommon to see her walking the grounds with five or six corgis gamboling in her wak.
+They were her beloved pets, and it was not uncommon to see her walking the grounds with five or six corgis gamboling in her wake.

 Meghan has her own best friend in Guy, the beagle she rescued before she ever met Harry.
-Due to restrictions, not all her dogs were able to move with her to England (don’t worry – her other dogs have found good, loving homes), but Guy definitely made the journey.
+Due to restrictions, not all her dogs were able to move with her to England; don’t worry, her other dogs have found good, loving homes, but Guy definitely made the journey.
 He’s even ridden with the queen herself, an honorable companion for the scrappy young beagle.

 The tale was written by Camille March and Michael Brumm, with illustrations from EG Keller.
 The fun, wholesome tale features Guy’s beginnings as a shelter pup turned blue-blooded pooch.
 Guy is originally from Kentucky, but somehow made it all the way to Toronto.
-Meghan adopted the 17-lb. beagle while she was living there and filming suits, and they’ve been together ever since.
+Meghan adopted the 17 pound beagle while she was living there and filming Suits, and they’ve been together ever since.

 Queen Elizabeth’s last corgi sadly passed away in April, and she has not gotten a new pup yet.
 Perhaps this is why she is enjoying spending so much time with Guy, as she needs her fix of doggy grins and pets.